-Learn how to make easy sourdough pizza crust.
-Only four basic ingredients, no kneading or rising required.
+Learn how to make this easy sourdough discard pizza crust.
+It only has four basic ingredients, no kneading or rising required.
 You really can’t get much simpler than this.

 The tutorial I found years ago went something like this: Put sourdough starter on a pizza stone and bake.
 Wha???
 How could it really be that simple?
 I mean, come on.
 One ingredient.